 Ears for Peers

 Ears for Peers (E4P) is a student-to-student peer listening group for the Stanford School of Medicine community.
-Our trained E4P counselors provide free and confidential counseling to School of Medicine students.
-We hope to provide a comfortable place for students to discuss anything from everyday frustrations to stress, academics, research, clinics, family issues, mental health, and relationships, to name just a few possible topics.
-The E4P counselors are School of Medicine students themselves.
+Our trained E4P Peer Mentors provide free and confidential counseling to School of Medicine students.
+We hope to provide a comfortable place for students to discuss anything from everyday stressors such as academics, research, clinics, family issues, and relationships, to name just a few possible topics.
+The E4P Peer Mentors are School of Medicine students themselves.

-E4P Counselors have had extensive training by Dr. Alejandro Martinez and the Bridge Team in peer-to-peer counseling techniques.
-We aim to provide a warm and compassionate environment for anyone to discuss anything, from everyday frustrations to serious concerns.
-E4P Counselors are students who have been trained to listen and respond without giving advice.
+E4P Peer Mentors receive training from Dr. Alejandro Martinez and the Bridge Team in peer-to-peer counseling techniques.
+We aim to provide a warm and compassionate environment for students to discuss everyday frustrations.
+E4P Peer Mentors are students who have been trained to listen and respond without giving advice.
 We are committed to helping the students of the School of Medicine community make their time at Stanford meaningful, successful, and memorable.

 E4P Faculty Liaisons